voltento/ai-guidelines/README.md

+# Codex Project

+This repository provides guidelines, documentation, and configuration for working with AI agents.
+It serves as the central source of truth for best practices, shared settings, and agent-specific instructions to help developers set up, manage, and extend AI agents effectively.

 ### AI Folder Description

 The **`ai/`** folder contains all the guidelines and general information needed to work with AI agents.
 It is the